Gondolin: Fall

-The city stood for nearly 400 years until it was betrayed to Morgoth by Maeglin, Turgon's nephew.
-Maeglin was captured while mining outside the Encircling Mountains against Turgon's orders.
-Maeglin betrayed the location of Gondolin after he was promised Lordship as well as Turgon's daughter Idril, whom he'd long coveted.
-Morgoth then sent an army over the Crissaegrim, the northernmost precipitous and dangerous portion of the Encircling Mountains, during The Gates of Summer (a great Gondolin festival), catching them unawares and sacking the city with relative ease.
-In addition to orcs, Balrogs and dragons, Melkor's (Morgoth's) army, in early versions of the story, included iron machines powered by "internal fires" and used to carry soldiers, to surmount difficult obstacles, and to defeat fortifications.
-Idril, noted for her intuition, had the foresight to prepare a secret route out of Gondolin prior to the siege.
-While her father Turgon perished as his tower was destroyed, Idril successfully fled the city, defended by her husband Tuor.
+The city stands for nearly 400 years until Maeglin, Turgon's nephew, betrays it to Morgoth.
+Maeglin is captured while mining outside the Encircling Mountains, against Turgon's orders.
+Maeglin is promised Lordship as well as Turgon's daughter Idril, whom he had long coveted.
+The dark lord Morgoth sends an army over the Encircling Mountains during Gondolin's festival of The Gates of Summer, and sacks the city with relative ease.
+Morgoth's army consists of orcs, Balrogs, dragons and in early versions of the story iron machines powered by "internal fires".
+These are used to carry soldiers, to surmount difficult obstacles, and to defeat fortifications.
+Idril, noted for her intuition, had prepared a secret route out of Gondolin prior to the siege.
+While her father Turgon perishes as his tower is destroyed, Idril flees the city, defended by her husband Tuor, a prince of Men.

 Analysis

-Classical literature
+Classical

-Tolkien scholars including Alexander Bruce and David Greenman have compared the Fall of Gondolin to the sack of Troy, noting that the city was famed for its walls, and likening Tolkien's tale to Virgil's Aeneid.
+Tolkien scholars have compared the fall of Gondolin to the sack of Troy, noting that both cities were famed for their walls, and likening Tolkien's tale to Virgil's Aeneid.
 Both have frame stories, situated long after the events they narrate; both have "gods" (Tolkien's Valar) in the action; and both involve an escape.
-Greenman finds it fitting that Tuor, "Tolkien's early quest-hero", escapes from the wreck of an old kingdom and creates new ones, just as Aeneas does, while his later quest-heroes in The Lord of the Rings, the hobbits of the Shire, are made to return to their home, ravaged while they were away, and are obliged to scour it clean, just as Odysseus does in Homer's Odyssey.
+David Greenman compares the actions of Tolkien's quest-heroes to those of Aeneas and Odysseus.

 Greenman compares and contrasts Idril's part in the story to Cassandra and Helen of Troy, two prominent female figures in accounts of the Trojan War: like the prophetess, Idril had a premonition of impending danger and like Helen, her beauty played a major role in instigating Maeglin's betrayal of Gondolin, which ultimately led to its downfall and ruin.
-Conversely, Greeman notes that Idril's advice to enact a contingency plan for a secret escape route out of Gondolin was heeded by her people, and that she had always rejected Maeglin's advances and remained faithful to Tuor.
+Conversely, Greenman notes that Idril's advice to enact a contingency plan for a secret escape route out of Gondolin was heeded by her people, unlike the warning of Cassandra; and that Idril had always rejected Maeglin's advances and remained faithful to Tuor, unlike Helen who left her husband King Menelaus of Sparta for Prince Paris of Troy.